 "A thorough survey of the ways in which anthropologists across the four subfields have defined and analyzed human migration."—John H. Relethford, author of Reflections of Our Past: How Human History Is Revealed in Our Genes

 All too often, anthropologists study specific facets of human migration without guidance from the other subdisciplines (archaeology, biological anthropology, cultural anthropology, and linguistics) that can provide new insights on the topic.
 The equivocal results of these narrow studies often make the discussion of impact and consequences speculative.

 In the last decade, however, anthropologists working independently in the four subdisciplines have developed powerful methodologies to detect and assess the scale of past migrations.
 Yet these advances are known only to a few specialized researchers.

 Rethinking Anthropological Perspectives on Migration brings together these new methods in one volume and addresses innovative approaches to migration research that emerge from the collective effort of scholars from different intellectual backgrounds.
 Its contributors present a comprehensive anthropological exploration of the many topics related to human migration throughout the world, ranging from theoretical treatments to specific case studies derived primarily from the Americas prior to European contact.

-Graciela S. Cabana is assistant professor of anthropology and director of the Molecular Anthropology Laboratories at the University of Tennessee.
-Jeffery J. Clark is a preservation archaeologist at the Center for Desert Archaeology in Tucson, Arizona.
+Graciela S. Cabana is associate professor of anthropology and director of the Molecular Anthropology Laboratories at the University of Tennessee.
+Jeffery J. Clark is a preservation archaeologist at Archaeology Southwest in Tucson, Arizona, and an adjunct associate professor in the School of Anthropology, University of Arizona.